fbpx

 To our surprise, the Strzelecki Track had been recently sealed, which on one hand, made it easier for my tired legs.
 On the other hand, the road had lost its character, a black strip slicing through the desert.
 We found a sheltered campsite not far from the road.

 The conditions were great today – a gentle tailwind and good road.
 I decided I would try to make up time, gunning for Innamincka.
-My 4.8 inch wide tyres (13cm) aren’t particularly efficient on the tarmac, but I moved along still at about 20km/hour average as far as Moomba, 35km into the ride.
+My 4.8-inch-wide tyres (13cm) aren’t particularly efficient on the tarmac, but I moved along still at about 20km/hour on average as far as Moomba, 35km into the ride.

 There was a sting in the tail with the final section becoming quite hilly.

-We are camped beside Cooper Creek here and enjoyed a well-earned meal in the local pub.
+We camped beside Cooper Creek and enjoyed a well-earned meal at the local pub.

 Cooper Creek at our campsite in Innamincka